exercism/python/exercises/concept/making-the-grade/.docs/hints.md

 ## 2. Non-Passing Students

 - There's no need to declare `loop` counters or `index` counters when iterating through an object using a `for` loop.
-- A results counter does need to be set up and _incremented_ -- you'll want to `return` the count of non-passing students when the loop terminates.

 ## 3. The "Best"